-The Joint Eyetracking Lab (JEL) is part of HCRC and is run jointly by the School of Informatics and the School of Philosophy, Psychology and Language Sciences.
+The Joint Eyetracking Lab (JEL) is run jointly by the School of Informatics and the School of Philosophy, Psychology and Language Sciences.

 The lab is designed for studying a range of human cognitive processes, including reading, speech, dialog, and visual processing.
 The setup in the lab is unique in that it contains two state of the art head-mounted eyetrackers, controlled by customized software that makes it possible to study how participants interact when they solve collaborative tasks.
 Of course the lab can also be used for single-participant eyetracking studies.

 The School of Philosophy, Psychology and Language Sciences also runs a number of other eyetracking labs, more information can be found here.

 This page only contains the most essential information regarding the Eyetracking Lab.
 For more details, please go to the EyeTracking Wiki.
 This facility allows users to post their own information and thus facilities collaboration among lab users.

 Also, all lab users should subscribe to the eyetracking mailing list.
 Please go to this page for instructions on how to subscribe.

 - The lab is located in room B.04, in the basement of the Informatics Forum at 10 Crichton Street.